-The Advancing EDII Fund for Astroparticle Physics
+The Advancing I-EDI Fund for Astroparticle Physics

-Stream 3 (up to $2,500 CAD) – Support funding for faculty members* who are actively working towards goals using the DEAP Tool for Researchers (or an equivalent equity-based assessment tool).
+Stream 3 (up to $2,500 CAD) – Support funding for faculty members who are actively working towards goals using the DEAP Tool for Researchers (or an equivalent equity-based assessment tool).
+Advising support for the DEAP Tool is available.

-*Please note, that if you are a faculty member applying for any of these streams, it is expected that you are engaged with the DEAP Tool for Researchers
+*Please note that if you are an astroparticle physics faculty member applying for any of these streams, it is expected that you are engaged with the DEAP Tool for Researchers (or an equivalent equity tool).
+Faculty have access to advising for the DEAP Tool for Researchers through the Manager for I-EDI Capacity Development (McDonald Institute).

 Who Can Apply?